 - Egg replacer for the equivalent of 2 eggs SEE NOTE

-- 1 tbsp canola oil + extra to brush on the waffle iron
+- 1 tablespoon canola oil + extra to brush on the waffle iron

-- 1 tbsp apple cider vinegar or fresh lemon juice
+- 1 tablespoon apple cider vinegar or fresh lemon juice

 - 1 cup maple syrup For best results, serve it warm.

 - Make the cauliflower chicken first.

 - Preheat the oven to 400˚F (204˚C) and line a baking sheet with parchment paper for easier cleanup.

 - Remove the core from the cauliflower and break or cut the individual florets from the head.
 If the florets are too large, cut them in half.

 - In a medium bowl, whisk the flour, thyme, oregano, and salt and pepper until fully combined.